p2635/AdventOfCode2022/day5/README.md

 # What I learned

 - To import from another folder, do this: `from (foldername).(module) import (function)`.
 The real life context is pytest, `from day5.Day5 import hello`.
+- I learned that the '-' is an invalid character for import, so don't name your files something like `hello-there`.
+- I managed to fix the tests!